'Black makes invisible'Lon Pennock and de Blaak, 22.06.2020

 Although Pennock's sculpture can be read without prior knowledge, it cannot be easily interpreted.
 The River Critics called it a gate, a boundary, a signal, a marker, and even interpreted as two stelae, although the image is devoid of inscriptions, texts or representations.
 "That's right, I wanted both records to be perfectly tight, straight and smooth," said Pennock.
 In order to achieve that perfect image, the sculptor even refused to allow welds.
 That wish had to be countered with an ingenious skeleton, invisible to the public.
 A fine example of Anton Furst-like steampunk design keeps both columns upright and motionless from the inside.
 Yet the matte black plates, however colossal, seem to be only an afterthought: they form a list that wants to draw attention to the void between them.
 Which The Free People calling his statue 'the Doorkijk' was not so childish.
 "I'm fascinated by looking," Pennock explained on the eve of his work being posted.
 'The cityscape is determined by vistas.
 I made drawings and models and I kept sliding both plates back and forth on a drawn cross-section of the Blaak.
 You could always see something different, the image changed constantly.
 When you cross my church plates at Churchillplein and look in the direction of Blaak train station, you can catch the distance between my two plates and you will see the image of the city constantly changing. ' The River is an exercise in looking.

-Although Pennock chose the pedestrian's perspective, his remark about crossing the Blaak was a subtle criticism of his clients.
-They envisioned a place to stay on the broad central reservation - a metropolitan mezzanine or green esplanade, where pedestrians and office workers could take a break during their lunch break.
-Not a nun place that would be traversed purely by restless passers-by.
-But such a romantic 'Ramblas model' for the Blaak was a misunderstanding, Lon Pennock thought, familiar with the history of the area.
-In the 1980s, the artist was affiliated director of the Academy of Visual Arts, located in one of the most striking monuments on Blaak.
-'Blaak 10' was the former bank building of Mees & Zonen, which was built in the period 1930-1934 by the Catholic architect Alexander Kropholler.
-That Pennock wanted to capture the changing city with his image on the Blaak testified to a sense of reality, because nowhere were the transformations as drastic as here.
+Although Pennock chose the perspective of the pedestrian, his comment about crossing the Blaak was a subtle criticism of his patrons.
+They had in mind a place to stay on the wide central reservation - a metropolitan mezzanine or green esplanade, where pedestrians and office workers could take a break during their lunch break.
+Not a non-place that would only be traversed by restless passers-by.
+But such a romantic 'Ramblas model' for De Blaak was a misunderstanding, Lon Pennock thought, familiar as he was with the history of the area.
+In the 1980s, the artist was assistant director of the Academy of Visual Arts, located in one of the most striking monuments on the Blaak.
+'Blaak 10' was the former bank building of Mees & Zonen that was built in the period 1930-1934 by the Catholic architect Alexander Kropholler.
+The fact that Pennock wanted to capture the changing city with his image on the Blaak testified to a sense of reality, because nowhere were the transformations so drastic as here.

 De Blaak and Westblaak are part of a somewhat pompous and unbalanced artery in the heart of the city.
 They form the link between Oostplein and Rochussenstraat.
 The route, which is far too wide-ranging, seems designed for military parades, parade and carnival parades.
 Originally, the Blaak was a water that was filled in with rubble during the occupation, from the center bombed by the German Air Force.
 After the liberation, bank and office buildings arose here.
 In a westerly direction, the Blaak ran dead past Churchillplein in Westblaak.
 At the Hartmanstraat, the street was met by a series of 'terribly old houses, turned slums in the most absolute sense', such as The Free People in 1960.
 "Hundreds of families live here in narrow, sunless streets."
 In the Basic Plan for Reconstruction a breakthrough to Rochussentraat was already foreseen.
 This was also the case, because the increased traffic volume had to be streamlined rapidly and the demand for new office buildings was high.
 Bulldozers made a trail through the city with great violence.
 On the way, houses were pulled down, the rubble was removed, and poor families with a moving premium of three hundred guilders were moved to Zuidwijk and Hoogvliet.
 It Algemeen Handelsblad spoke of the new east-west route as' a sloppy run through a cohesive neighborhood ... building over and over, throwing it back, building it again, making a breakthrough, changing it again ... a disorderly and meaningless history.
 At least, that image is presented to us here in one and the same district. ' After the smoke of the breakthrough had cleared up, new interventions already emerged.
 The Nieuwehaven was filled in, there was a traffic tunnel for car traffic under the Churchillplein, the cube houses of Piet Blom were built (with that poor gate building that squeezes all of them like a stomach band).
 The most far-reaching city job was the construction of the metro in an east and west direction.
 The Blaak was open again.
 In 1982 an underground metro station was opened, directly opposite the art academy.
 From his office Lon Pennock saw it all happen.
 Every day he peered into a construction site.